|BRITISH COLUMBIA ARTISTS|

 A history of the Society was written for the 40th Annual Exhibition in 1950.

-The Society came to be seen as old-fashioned, new groups sprang up, and membership in the BCSFA slowly dropped.
+The Society came to be seen as old-fashioned, and new art groups sprang up.
+Unfortunately, many of the Society's members stopped exhibiting work in the early 1960s, including a number of life members.
+With the number of members in the Society being fixed, this exxentially prevented others from showing their work.
 Finally one last desperate mailing was sent out in 1967, begging old members (and new) to sign up and revitalize the group.
 The plea did not succeed, and the remaining members of the group voted it out of existence and donated its records to the Vancouver City Archives.
-It was a quiet and unfortunate end to a Society that had helped support, develop, and exhibit hundreds of excellent artists, including many of the historic painters still well known and highly sought after today, Emily Carr, Jack Shadbolt, W.P.
-Weston, and E.J.
-Hughes to name just a few.
+It was a quiet and unfortunate end to a Society that had helped support, develop, and exhibit hundreds of excellent artists, including many of the historic painters still well known and highly sought after today, Emily Carr, Jack Shadbolt, and W.P.
+Weston to name just a few.

 The Society served its purpose well for many years, providing an important venue for artists to show and sell their work, using the stable foundation of the annual exhibitions.
 Because the rules of the Society required that members exhibit new work every year, an atmosphere of continuous creativity was engendered.
 The Society's tenure spanned from the pioneer artists of Vancouver who founded the group through to the rise to prominence of the Vancouver School of Decorative and Applied Arts students and graduates of the 1930s and 1940s, who were further seasoned by the Depression and by the Second World War.